The Antichrist – the Ruler who will come

 The sudden shift to the “spiritual world” that occurs in Daniel 11:31, is no different than the sudden shift to the “spiritual world” in Daniel 8:9, describing the Fourth King of the North, who was Antichrist.

-The New King James Version is almost always the most accurate translation of the Old Testament.
-We have presented the Hebrew text with its explanation and links provided by biblehub.com.
+The New King James Version is almost always the most accurate translation of the Old Testament., which we have used below:

 Arms will come from him – the armies of angels given over to him (Daniel 8:10-12; Revelation 12:4).